aspencuozzo/tiltify-twitch-bot/README.md

 # tiltify-donation-bot
 A bot that sends a message in Twitch chat when a new Tiltify donation is detected.
 Updated to support the Tiltify V5 API.
+Created for use in [Gaming For Global Change](https://gamingforglobalchange.org) events.

 ![Screenshot of Twitch bot](https://i.imgur.com/Y4VWpZ2.png)